apache/nuttx/fs/nxffs/README.txt

 6. The clean-up process occurs only during a write when the free FLASH memory at the end of the FLASH is exhausted.
 Thus, occasionally, file writing may take a long time.

+7. Another limitation is that there can be only a single NXFFS volume mounted at any time.
+This has to do with the fact that we bind to an MTD driver (instead of a block driver) and bypass all of the normal mount operations.